 Budgeting for Growth

-That said, you have to set aside a quarterly or annual budget to determine how much you can spend each month.
+That said, you should set aside a quarterly or annual budget to determine how much you can spend each month.
 As business owners, by nature, we default to a conservative spending mindset.
-Because it's all about making money, not spending it, another critical factor many struggle with is the question, "Does it cost more to do it myself… or is it more cost-effective to hire someone?"
+Because it's all about making money, not spending it.
+This leads to the critical question many struggle with, "Does it cost more to do it myself… or is it more cost-effective to hire someone?"

 Understanding ROAS (Return on Ad Spend)